fhem/fhem-rhasspy/README.md

   Path to the language-config file.\
   If this attribute isn't set, English is used for voice responses.

-  The file itself must contain a JSON-encoded keyword-value structure following the given structure for the mentioned english defaults.
-As a reference, there is a german language file available.
-Or it's possible to make a dump of the english structure (with e.g.: `{toJSON($defs{RHASSPY}->{helper}{lng})}`; replace RHASSPY by your device's name).
-Create a new file and edit this results as desired.
+  The file itself must contain a JSON-encoded keyword-value structure following the given structure for the mentioned English defaults.
+As a reference, there is a german language file available, also showcasing some advanced features, e.g. values for automatic injection of colour-related slots.
+Or it's possible to make a dump of the english structure (with e.g.: `{toJSON($defs{RHASSPY}->{helper}{lng})}`; replace *RHASSPY* by your device's name).
+Create a new file and edit this results as desired (or combine existing german showcase file with your content).
 There might be some variables to be used - these should also work in your sentences.\
-  languageFile also allows combining a default set of e.g. german sentences with some few own modifications by using "defaults" subtree for the defaults and "user" subtree for your modified versions.
+  *languageFile* also allows combining a default set of e.g. german sentences with some few own modifications by using "defaults" subtree for the defaults and "user" subtree for your modified versions.
 This feature might be helpful in case the base language structure has to be changed in the future.

   Example: `attr <rhasspyDevice> languageFile ./rhasspy-de.cfg`